Frequently Asked Questions: Treating Oiled Birds

 A: Not usually.
 It depends on the contaminant.
 (Diesel fuel often requires birds to be rinsed quickly to remove volatile compounds to prevent deeper burns).
-Oiled birds often suffer from hypo or hyperthermia.
+Oiled birds often suffer from hypo or hypethermia.
 Many haven’t eaten in days and are often dehydrated and exhausted by the time we capture them.
 They must be stabilized before attempting cleaning.
 Stabilized birds have a much higher survival rate than birds that are not stabilized prior to being washed.
 A bird can safely be held as much as five days before being cleaned.
 See also: How Oil Affects Birds

 Q: How long does it take to wash a bird?

 A: The time varies depending on the size of the bird and the amount of oil on it.
 Obviously, a heavily oiled pelican will take much longer to wash than a lightly oiled duck.
 The average wash and rinse time is approximately 45 minutes.